 I just can’t make it pretty when writing using the Zig brush pen.
 I did watch YouTube videos a couple of times.
 They’re really good, but I can’t even make it right.

 So I guess calligraphy isn’t really for me AT THE MOMENT.
-Because I cannot afford getting most of the tools I will need for it.
-Also, my health and handwriting conditions doesn’t fit this thing.
+Because I cannot afford to get most of the tools I will need for it.
+Also, my health and handwriting conditions don’t fit this thing.
 I’d probably go for it once everything is okay.